 Music is a fundamental part of what makes us human.
 We believe that all children have equal potential, and while certain aptitudes or strengths may manifest themselves in different ways, it is the responsibility of the teacher to help discover and develop natural talent.
 Choosing the correct instrument is, of course, an important factor, which is why we encourage new students to take advantage of our complimentary trial lessons.

 Often, the choice of an instrument can be a hard one to make.
 However, when students are very young, we do recommend learning the piano or violin in an individual setting as they are excellent instruments for developing a strong foundation.

 ⇒ Related Read: Interview with Musical Daddy: Marcus Loh

 Tips on cultivating the gift of music in your child, no matter the age

-The reason children sometimes lose interest in their instrument after initially starting off excitedly is because music could have turned into another ‘forced discipline’ where they feel obligated to practice.
-Changing their mindset and helping them see it in a different light will in turn inspire and motivate them to regard it as an enjoyable activity.
+The reason children sometimes lose interest in their instrument after initially starting off excitedly is that music could have turned into another ‘forced discipline’ where they feel obligated to practice.
+Changing their mindset and helping them see it in a different light will, in turn, inspire and motivate them to regard it as an enjoyable activity.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.